Skip to main content

 Many modern FTP options, like SFTP and FTPS, make file transfers even safer by adding additional security protocols.
 Organizations benefit from services like Sharefile which combines FTP features with other technologies.
 Unfortunately, these services are largely for business use only, so those wanting to send personal files unrelated to business will have to keep looking.

 FTP is a lengthier and more complicated process than just uploading your files to a cloud storage service, but it’s still a surefire way to move large files for free.
-For a guide on exactly what FTP is and how to use it, check out our in-depth tutorial.
+If none of this makes sense, see our guide explaining what FTP is and how to use it.

 Jon Martindale